-To save you time and effort, the information you Application may be shared with other programs of programs, we must have your permission to shar whether your children get free or reduced price of the programs. for which your children may qualify.
-The your information.
-Sending in this f For the following
+Application may be s programs, we must h d effort, the information you gave of hared with other programs for whit have your permission to share your on get free or reduced price meals. ch your children may quali information.
+Sending in th fy.
+For the following No!
+I DO NOT want information Application shared with any of the • Price School Meals If you checked no, sto shared. op here.
+You do not have to comp lete or send in this form.
+Y our information will not be Yes!

-No.L.
-L.DO.
-NOTant informe nation from man Fron and Dodged Dri as Cabaal Maala

-No!
-I DO NOT want information from my Free and Reduced Price School Meals Application shared with any of these programs.

-Application snared with an y of these programs.

-If you checked no, stop here.
-You do not have to shared. complete or send in this form.
-Your information will not be

-School Meals Application v Yes!
 I DO want school officials to share information from my Fee and Reduced Price School Meals Application with appropriate school officials for purposes of the student fee waiver program and any other program that would benefit student(s).

-If you checked yes to the boxes above, fill out th ne form below.

-Child's name School:
+If you checked yes t o the boxes above, fill out the form n below.
+Child's name School: Guardian: n, you may call: Return this form to: bv

-Child's name

-Child's name School:

-Child's name

-Signature of Parent/Guardian:

-Printed Name:

-Address:

-For more information, you may call: :

-Return this form to: by